Orphan Pages: The Silent Indexing Killer

 Not all orphans behave the same.

-Soft orphans are more dangerous because they are harder to detect.
+Soft orphans are more dangerous because they are harder to detect and easier to underestimate.

 Why Orphans Slow Down the Whole Site